-Allow an afternoon or a certain number of hours to complete training.
-This helps if they have a busy schedule that competes with their attention.
+An afternoon or a certain number of hours to complete the training can help if they have a busy schedule that competes for their attention.

 If your course is skills-based, first take measurements of where staff skills are.
 Tell your employees why their skills are being measured.
 Then upon completion, measure progress against your benchmark.
 One idea is to assess ability with one task during performance appraisals.
 Employees will also equate the course with an overall job requirement.

-Frame the training by sharing what the course will be about and give staff a target.
+For most of us, it’s difficult to work without a clear objective in mind.
+Even if it is something as simple as obtaining a state license.
+To help your staff stay committed to the training, frame the training by sharing what the course is about and give them a target.
 If they know what they should be learning ahead of time, that helps them know what they should focus on.

-Tell your staff from the beginning that you hope to connect with them as an individual and are invested in their success in the course.
+To avoid this, connect with your staff and let them know that you hope to connect with them as an individual and are invested in their success in the course.

 Encourage community participation by asking participants to elect an “Inspirational Class Captain” to post motivational quotes in each module.
-The blog tool or the discussion Forum is a good place for this contribution.
+The blogging tool or the discussion Forum is a good place for this contribution.

-A survey at the end of the course is good.
+A survey at the end of the course is a one good way to evaluate the success of your training program.
 Asking them throughout the course how the material relates to their work is even better.
 Learners will often forget details by the end of a course.
 Check in with polls that ask how relevant they think information is or how long it took them to complete a module.
-Also create a forum designed for general thoughts, and ask your instructor to get in the habit of asking for feedback.
+Also, create a forum designed for general thoughts, and ask your instructor to get in the habit of asking for feedback.

 Provide consistent, positive feedback and frame all negative feedback with a positive tone.

-Even if participants aren’t participating in the course for grades, very short quizzes can be pitched as games that add a layer of fun to the module and help to motivate the participants to continue on.
+Even if participants aren’t participating in the course for grades, short quizzes can be pitched as games that add a layer of fun to your online training and help to motivate the participants to continue on.

 Create peer groups or peer partnerships to encourage collaboration and class participation.
-This could be community partners or interagency partners.
-You can use the Groups tool to create private collaboration space.
+These could be community partners or interagency partners.
+You can use the Groups tool to create a private collaboration space.